 Teaching and learning strategies include formal lectures, tutorials, experiential activities, group discussions and student presentations.
 Content for this subject will be supported by UTSOnline.

-- Holistic perspectives to health and wellbeing
+- The health and wellbeing of young people

 - Mental health and resilience

-- Relationships and health — sexual health, communication skills
+- Relationships and sexual health

-Assessment Item 2: Media Presentation (Individual)
+Assessment Item 1: Media Resource Folder

 Assessment Item 3: Final Exam (This is a Faculty based exam)